hdvianna/vademecum/ubuntu.md

         1. `cd /media/cdrom`
         2. `$sudo ./VBoxLinuxAdditions.run`
 2. Add the current user to the group vboxsf, e.g. `$sudo usermod -aG vboxsf $USER`
-3. Create share folder on the VirtualBox guest
+3. Create the share folder on the VirtualBox guest
     1. In the VirtualBox guest window click on _Devices_ menu, then on _Share Folders_, then on _Share Folder Settings_
     2. Add a new share folder
         1. Select the folder path